broadinstitute/gnomad-constraint/gnomad_constraint/plots/README.md

   -w "/Users/my_name/git_projects_location/gnomad-constraint/gnomad_constraint/plots/"
   -t "/path/to/token.rds"
 ```
+Running this script will create subdirectories in the output directory if they don't already exist.
+For example, the above command would create the following directories:
+/Users/my_name/Documents/Constraint/plots/plots
+/Users/my_name/Documents/Constraint/plots/gene_lists/lists
+/Users/my_name/Documents/Constraint/plots/data

+If not using a token to download the files from the Google Cloud bucket, the necessary files should be placed in the "data" and "gene_lists/lists" subdirectories.
+For example, "/Users/my_name/Documents/Constraint/plots/" would need to contain the following:

+gnomad.v4.1.constraint_metrics.tsv
+gnomad.v4.1.downsampling_constraint_metrics.tsv.bgz
+gnomad.v2.1.1.lof_metrics.by_gene.txt.bgz
+gnomad.v2.1.1.lof_metrics.downsamplings.txt.bgz

 ## Contributing
 If you're adding new dependencies to the project, update the `renv` lockfile by running: